swiftype/swiftype-wordpress/README.txt

 _If your questions are not answered here, check our [Q&A forum](https://swiftype.com/questions), or email [support@swiftype.com](mailto:support@swiftype.com) for help._

-= Where do I sign up for a Swiftype search account? =
+= Where do I sign up for a Swiftype Site Search account? =

 Sign up for an account at [http://swiftype.com](http://swiftype.com).
 Plans start at $299.

-= Why don't search results in the Swiftype Dashboard match what's displayed on my site? =
+= Why don't search results in the Swiftype Site Search Dashboard match what's displayed on my site? =

 This is usually caused by your theme not using `query_posts` properly and affecting search as a result.
 Fortunately, [it is easy to fix](https://swiftype.com/questions/why-dont-the-search-results-in-my-swiftype-dashboard-match-what-is-displayed-on-my-wordpress-site) the search results.